OliverPage/Wetting-investigation/README.md

 # Wetting-investigation
 Third year computational lab, code used to model the wetting transition.
+For the Python code, you will need to uncommment the desired parts to run the code.

 The file titled "Problem12.py" contains Python 3 code for problems 8-12 inclusive.
 This means it can be used to numerically calulate equilibrium densities, plot 2D density maps, 1D density vs distance plots, and adsorption plots.